scds/intro-r/index.md

 <!-- Main header -->
 # Introduction to R

 R has a powerful suite of high-level statistical functions, but sometimes you need lower-level control over the functionality of your script.
 No prior knowledge of R is required.
+In this workshop, you will learn how to write programs in R using functions and control flow.
+We will cover variables, data types, functions, conditional blocks, loops, and debugging.

-Presentation by Isaac Kinley, DASH Support Assistant and PhD Candidate in Psychology, Neuroscience, and Behaviour.
-[Book an appointment with Isaac or another member of the DASH Team.](https://library.mcmaster.ca/services/dash)
+This workshop is offered by the Data Analysis Support Hub (DASH).
+[Get in touch with DASH.](https://library.mcmaster.ca/services/dash)

 ## Prerequisites